poseidon/matchbox/Documentation/bootcfg.md

      │   └── hello.json
      │   └── etcd.yaml
      │   └── simple_networking.yaml
-     └── specs
+     └── profiles
          └── etcd
-             └── spec.json
+             └── profile.json
          └── worker
-             └── spec.json
+             └── profile.json

-Ignition templates can be JSON files or Ignition YAML.
-Cloud-Config templates can be YAML or scripts.
-Both may contain may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with [metadata](#groups-and-metadata).
+Ignition templates can be JSON or YAML files.
+Cloud-Config templates can be a script or YAML file.
+Both may contain may contain [Go template](https://golang.org/pkg/text/template/) elements which will be executed machine group [metadata](#groups-and-metadata).
 For details and examples:

 * [Ignition Config](ignition.md)
 * [Cloud-Config](cloud-config.md)

-#### Spec
+### Profiles

-Specs specify the Ignition config, cloud-config, and network boot settings (kernel, options, initrd) of a matched machine.
+Profiles specify the Ignition config, Cloud-Config, and network boot config to be used by machine(s).

     {
         "id": "etcd_profile",